 Our work with Disney reflects the Company’s leadership in reducing its carbon emissions and slowing deforestation for the benefit of wildlife, communities and future generations.

 Our organizations have collaborated on many initiatives over the years, beginning in the 1990s to help shape the conservation programs at Disney’s Animal Kingdom theme park and continuing today to support the Company’s comprehensive long-term environmental strategy.
 As part of Disney’s commitment to address emissions and combat climate change, the Company is supporting Conservation International’s forest conservation REDD+ projects primarily in the Alto Mayo region of Peru.
 This effort is the largest commitment to Conservation International by a single corporation to such projects to date.
-Additionally, Disney is now featuring coffee from the Alto Mayo region in their parks and resorts.
+Additionally, Disney served coffee from the Alto Mayo region in their parks and resorts.

 New coffee blend helps Peruvian communities

 In the San Martin region of northern Peru, the Alto Mayo Protected Forest is home to many communities of coffee farmers, who rely on the health of the land for their livelihoods.
 Through the Alto Mayo Conservation Initiative, Conservation International and Peru’s National Service of National Protected Areas are engaging these farmers to protect the forest in exchange for benefits like sustainable farming workshops, health care access, and other benefits.

 With the support of Disney’s Climate Solutions Fund, Conservation International is promoting sustainable coffee farming: methods that keep trees standing, lead to greater crop yields, generate better wages for the farmers, and protect biodiversity and water sources.

 Conservation work over the years